This page is in need of updating and should not be regarded as complete.

 Staff

-The Navigator is published by Fort Lauderdale High School’s journalism classes.
+The Navigator is published by Fort Lauderdale High School’s journalism class.
 Opinions expressed in The Navigator are those of individual writers and do not necessarily represent those of the school administration or the School Board of Broward County, Florida.

 About Fort Lauderdale High School